dasec/hystck/docs/source/installation/host.rst

 The installation of the host component of hystck can be done automatically using **pre_setup.py** and the corresponding **config.json** located in the install_tools folder.
 Please check :ref:`config` before you start any of the installation scripts and make adjustments where necessary.
-If you are using a different Ubuntu distribution than recommended in :ref:`installindex`, you might need to tweak either file or run a completely manual installation of the host component.
+Please also adjust **hystck-pool.xml** and **backing-pool.xml** if necessary.
+If you are using a different Ubuntu distribution than recommended in
+:ref:`installindex`, you might need to tweak either file or run a completely manual installation of the host component.

 ..
 Regardless of what method you choose, you first need to install python.

 ..
-TODO: SETFACL -Rdm OWNER=USER TO HYSTCK IN AUTOMATION ->  qemu.conf dynamic ownership 0, root root, systemctl start stop INSTEAD OF CHMOD; CHMOD as "workaround" in case of issues
+TODO: SETFACL -Rdm OWNER=USER TO HYSTCK IN AUTOMATION ->  qemu.conf dynamic ownership 0, root root, systemctl start stop INSTEAD OF CHMOD; CHMOD as "workaround" in case of issues X
+..
+TODO BACKING POOL INSTALL SCRIPTS PATHS & NAMES (VIRT INSTALL) X
+..
+TODO QEMU CONF CHOWN  RIGHT MANAGEMENT SECTION GUEST     X
+..
+TODO INSTALLBAT ANPASSEN + TESTEN      X
+..
+TODO WIKI GITLAB ÜBERNEHMEN

 Installation Host -- scripted
 ####################################